jackyzha0/jackyzha0.github.io/content/posts/digital-gardening.md

 ## Pulling weeds

 No garden has unlimited space or nutrition to go around.
-Maybe you have a bigger garden than most, but that doesn't mean you can grow whatever you want silly-willy.
+Maybe some have a bigger garden than most, but that doesn't mean you can grow whatever you want in it without abandon.
 Some will need more space than others and others you simply just cannot grow in the same garden plot.

 Similarly, no one has unlimited time and energy they can put into projects and learning.
 I, unfortunately, have yet to fully learn this lesson.
 After having an empty plot for so long, having a little greenery show up has inspired me into a planting frenzy, trying to cram as much into the garden as possible.